KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

     \end{align*}
 $$

-This gives us NDC coordinates for the first clip map cascade.
+This gives us NDC coordinates for the first clip map.
 What if we want to convert the result back to what it would have been if we had used projection-view sample?
 We can subtract off $$2t_x/d_k, 2t_y/dk$$ from the result.

-What about for the other cascades?
-We know that for each successive clip map cascade, $$d_k$$ doubles in size but everything else remains the same including the translation component.
-So, to convert from cascade 0 to cascade n, we can multiply the result by $$1/2^c$$ where $$c$$ is the cascade index from **[0, cascades - 1]**.
+What about for the other clipmaps?
+We know that for each successive clip map, $$d_k$$ doubles in size but everything else remains the same including the translation component.
+So, to convert from clipmap 0 to clipmap n, we can multiply the result by $$1/2^c$$ where $$c$$ is the clipmap index from **[0, clipmaps - 1]**.

-Because of this we only need to pass in the matrix for the very first clip map cascade and we can use it in the shader to convert to any other cascade, or back to the projection-view sample space.
+Because of this we only need to pass in the matrix for the very first clip map and we can use it in the shader to convert to any other clipmap, or back to the projection-view sample space.
 Here is some GLSL code that does this:

 {% highlight glsl %}
     #define BITMASK_POW2(shift) (1 << shift)

     // For first clip map - rest are derived from this uniform mat4 vsmClipMap0ProjectionViewRender;
-    uniform uint vsmNumCascades;
+    uniform uint vsmNumClipMaps;
     uniform uint vsmNumPagesXY;
     uniform uint vsmTexelResolutionXY;